JoseLuisMartins/SDIS-FEUP/README.md

 <opnd_1>
 Is either the path name of the file to backup/restore/delete, for the respective 3 subprotocols, or the amount of space to reclaim (in KByte).
 In the latter case, the peer should execute the RECLAIM protocol, upon deletion of any chunk.
 The STATE operation takes no operands.
 <opnd_2>
-This operand is an integer that specifies the desired replication degree and applies only to the backup protocol (or its enhancement)
+This operand is an integer that specifies the desired desiredReplication degree and applies only to the backup protocol (or its enhancement)
 E.g., by invoking:

 $ java TestApp 1923 BACKUP test1.pdf 3

-your TestApp is supposed to trigger the backup of file test1.pdf with a replication degree of 3.
+your TestApp is supposed to trigger the backup of file test1.pdf with a desiredReplication degree of 3.
 Likewise, by invoking:

 $ java TestApp 1923 RESTORE test1.pdf